AnyLog-co/documentation/08- Blockchain & Metadata/04- Mapping Policy.md

 ## Blob Data

-Blob data is also unique because it requires mapping data that's ultimately stored in a [NoSQL database](../99-%20INTERNAL%20%26%20DRAFT%20sections%20%28NOT%20publicly%20visible%29/C-%20Reference%20Materials/05-image%20mapping.md#image-mapping) to its associated SQL representation.
-For this, AnyLog supports base64 encoding and OpenCV encoding.
+Blob data is also unique because it requires mapping data that's ultimately stored in a
+<a href="../99-%20INTERNAL%20%26%20DRAFT%20sections%20%28NOT%20publicly%20visible%29/C-%20Reference%20Materials/05-image%20mapping.md#image-mapping" target="_blank">NoSQL database</a> to its associated SQL representation.
+For this, AnyLog supports
+base64 encoding and OpenCV encoding.

 ```json